-The Company leased an office in January 2020.
-This lease is reflected on the statement of financial position as a right-of-use asset and a lease liability.
-The company classifies its right-of-use assets in a consistent manner to its property plant and equipment.
+The Group leased an office in January 2020.
+This lease was reflected on the statement of financial position as a right-of-use asset and a lease liability.
+The Group classified its right-of-use assets in a consistent manner to its property plant and equipment.
 The lease was for a term of two years with an option for a further 4 years that was not exercised.
+The lease was finalised in 2022, with no remaining right of use asset or lease liability.
+The Group recognised no right of use assets, or related liabilities, in 2023 because all leases are short-term and without specified assets.